-Please note: During our initial phase of reopening, this artist installation will be inaccessible to visitors.
+Please note: Due to COVID-19 restrictions, this artist installation is currently inaccessible to visitors.

 The artist applied removable vinyl lettering and images on the glass panes of Eastern State’s greenhouse.
 The vinyl imagery is comprised of newspaper articles and photographs from the high-profile case of heiress Doris Jean Ostreicher, whose illegal abortion and subsequent death led to the imprisonment of Milton Schwartz at Eastern State in the 1950s.